pwflint/obsidian-things-export/README.md

 3. Run `./scripts/update-plugin.sh` to build and install the plugin
 4. Enable the plugin in Obsidian's Community Plugins settings

+**Note**: The `.obsidian` directory is not included in the repository.
+The installation script will create the necessary plugin directory in your Obsidian vault.

 ### Manual Installation
 1. Download the latest release from the [releases page](https://github.com/pwflint/obsidian-things-project-export/releases)
 2. Extract the files to your Obsidian vault's `.obsidian/plugins/obsidian-things-project-export/` directory